HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 ## 4. LighGBM

-LGBM model [hyperparameters](https://lightgbm.readthedocs.io/en/latest/Parameters.html).
+LGBM model is a relatively newer model.
+It is similar to XGboost, but faster.
+The model API can be found [here](https://lightgbm.readthedocs.io/en/latest/Python-Intro.html), and the [model hyperparameter list](https://lightgbm.readthedocs.io/en/latest/Parameters.html).
 How to avoid overfitting in LGBM?
 The introduction to [tune hyperparameter](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html).

 ## Reference